GWU-Advanced-OS/project-project-gvisor/report.md

                        //after they have been resolved (direct paths, no symlinks) }
 ```
 Gofer is responsible for mounting this filesystem and controlling access.
 As shown above, there are a number of important variables tracked in the Gofer struct to help with this implementation.
 The runtime spec file referred to by `specFD` (example [here](https://gist.githubusercontent.com/nl5887/9b26ef8dfa5b7c1247bc09bb46175346/raw/config.json)) is used to set up all the mounts for the Gofer process required by the container.
 To set up its mount namespace, Gofer first turns all shared mounts into slave mounts so that changes can propagate into the shared mounts but not outside of the namespace into the host.
 This mount command uses the `MS_SLAVE` and `MS_REC` to accomplish this so that every mount under "/" becomes a slave.
-Next, the root needs to be mounted on a new `tmpfs` (temporary filesystem). `runsc` requires a `/proc` directory so the `tmpfs` is mounted here.
+Next, the root needs to be mounted on a new `tmpfs` (temporary filesystem). `runsc` requires a `/proc` directory so the new `tmpfs` is mounted here.
 Under `/proc`, new directories `/proc/proc` and `/proc/root` are created to give a location for the new sandboxed root.
 The new `/proc/proc` is mounted with the following flags for to prevent any attempts to break out of the isolated sandbox:
 - MS_RDONLY
     - don't allow process to write changes.
 - MS_NOSUID